 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Which was… eh okay.
-Would have been better had I not during mid stream decided ( the second attempt) that it needed a drippy finish and totally screwed it up.
+It would have been better had I not during midstream decided ( the second attempt) that it needed a drippy finish and totally screwed it up.
 The above picture was the amended version.
 You can see where the paint had run and I couldn’t fix it at that point.
 So, I went to bed hoping I would dream of the perfect idea.
-Just sleeping on it sometimes fixes everything. [rad_rapidology_inline optin_id=optin_8]
+Just sleeping on it sometimes fixes everything.

 Extreme measures were needed here.
 What do you do when all else fails?
 You grab your Orbital sander and start over.
 This is not the way I had envisioned this piece.